 Abstract

 Exfoliative cytology has been widely used for early diagnosis of oral squamous cell carcinoma (OSCC).
 Test outcome is reported as “negative”, “atypical” (defined as abnormal epithelial changes of uncertain diagnostic significance), and “positive” (defined as definitive cellular evidence of epithelial dysplasia or carcinoma).
 The major challenge is how to properly manage the “atypical” patients in order to diagnose OSCC early and prevent OSCC.
 In this study, we collected exfoliative cytology data, histopathology data, and clinical data of normal subjects (n=102), oral leukoplakia (OLK) patients (n=82), and OSCC patients (n=93), and developed a data analysis procedure for quantitative risk stratification of OLK patients.
-This procedure called expert-guided data transformation and reconstruction (EdTAR) allows automatic data processing and reconstruction by integrating expert-guided parameters.
-Modern machine learning technique was utilized to build statistical prediction models with the reconstructed data.
-Among the several models tested using resampling methods to prune the core parameters, Support Vector Machine (SVM) was found to be the optimal model with a high sensitivity (median>0.98) and specificity (median>0.99).
-Using the SVM model, we generated an oral cancer risk index (OCRI) for clinical follow-up of OLK patients.
+This procedure involving an expert-guided data transformation and reconstruction (EdTAR) steps, allows automatic data processing and reconstruction and reveals useful signals for following risk stratification assessment.
+Modern machine learning techniques were utilized to build statistical prediction models on the reconstructed data.
+Among the several models tested using resampling methods parameter pruning and performance evaluation; Support Vector Machine (SVM) was found to be optimal with a high sensitivity (median>0.98) and specificity (median>0.99).
+With the SVM model, we constructed an oral cancer risk index (OCRI) guiding the clinical follow-up of OLK patients.
 One OLK patient with an initial OCRI of 0.88 developed OSCC after 3.5 years of follow-up.
 In conclusion, we have developed a statistical method for qualitative risk stratification of OLK patients.
 We believe this method will improve cost-effectiveness of clinical follow-up of OLK patients, and help design clinical chemoprevention trial for high-risk populations.

 Key words: Oral leukoplakia, Oral squamous cell carcinoma, exfoliative cytology, DNA index, oral cancer risk index